 Web portals are web-based gateways that grant authorized users access to a business’s data repositories.
 Once a user has been authenticated, they can log into a back-end cloud system via a web interface to access data and services.
 Custom web portals are able to pull information from a wide range of sources, such as search engines, emails and online forums.
 This single point of access for information can assist in information integration, search navigation and personalization.
 Portals can also be used to build a library of categorized content.

 What Every Custom Web Portal Needs

-Developing a custom web portal can be a complex process that requires a business to analyze its current IT needs and determine what features would best satisfy the company’s objectives.
+Developing a custom web portal can be a complex process that requires a business to analyze its current IT needs and determine what features of a web portal would best satisfy the company’s objectives.
 Here is a look at some of the top features that every custom web portal should have: